 The TV presenter has hosted the BBC Two show since 2011, taking over from original host Claudia Winkleman.

-In a post on Instagram today (Monday, 17 May), Zoe revealed she was leaving the show after a decade.
+In a post on Instagram, Zoe explained why she was leaving the show after a decade.

 "Dance lovers, after 10 joyous years I am waltzing away from It Takes Two," she wrote.